 - Q: I applied for housing.
 When will I receive my housing assignment?

-A: You will be assigned housing in late August.
+A: You will be assigned housing by middle of September.

 - Q: I plan to come to Japan by myself first.
 My family will accompany me later.
 Can I apply for a Single Room now and then switch to a Family or Couple Room when my family arrives?